Murray Township, Alameda County, California

-Murray Township was a township located in what is now the Livermore Valley portion of Alameda County, California, including the present day cities of Livermore, Dublin, and Pleasanton, and the census-designated place of Sunol.
+Murray Township was a township located in what is now the Livermore Valley portion of Alameda County, California, United States, including the present day cities of Livermore, Dublin, and Pleasanton, and the census-designated place of Sunol.

 It was named after Michael Murray and created in June 1853, a few months after Alameda County itself was created, encompassing the eastern portion of the county.
 It was at the time the largest of the six townships in the county.

 History

 The California gold rush beginning in 1848 drew prospectors from around the world.
 Many travelled by sea to Alameda County and took the road through Sunol and Livermore valleys towards the mountains.

-In 1853, Murray Township was established as one of 6 Alameda County townships and given a seat on the board of supervisors.
+In 1853, Murray Township was established as one of six Alameda County townships and given a seat on the board of supervisors.
 In 1902, Pleasanton Township was created from part of Murray township.
 By 1910, Pleasanton, with a population of 2883, followed by Murray, with a population of 4137, were the least populous of the seven townships.

 In its early settlement, the area was mostly used for cattle ranching.
-The climate proved ideal for wine cultivation, so many land owners planted vineyards from the 1880s onwards.
+The climate proved ideal for wine cultivation, so many landowners planted vineyards from the 1880s onwards.

 All the towns in Murray Township remained small and dominated by agriculture until the 1950s, when the population boomed and land was subdivided for developments.